GLOBAL MARKETS-World indexes finish vintage year, more gains seen in 2014

 Russian stocks hit eight-day lows after two deadly attacks in less than 24 hours that raised security fears ahead of the Winter Olympics.

 The euro is set to end 2013 close to its highest level in two years against the dollar.
-But a Reuters poll shows it is expected to reverse its upward trend next year as the continued soft stance of the European Central Bank contrasts with the Fed‘s.
+But a Reuters poll shows it is expected to reverse its upward trend next year as the continued soft stance of the ECB contrasts with the Fed‘s.

-On Tuesday, the single currency inched down to $1.3776 , still up more than 4 percent for the year.
-The dollar was slightly higher against the yen at 105.28 and remained on track for its biggest annual gain against the yen in 34 years, with the Japanese currency hit by the Bank of Japan’s money-printing.
+On Tuesday, the single currency inched down to $1.3780 still up more than 4 percent for the year.
+The dollar was lower against the yen at 104.94, but remained on track for its biggest annual gain against the yen in 34 years, with the Japanese currency having been bowled over by the Bank of Japan’s money-printing.